jingyun20/Lense/README.md

 Authors: Jingyun Liu (jingyun.liu2@duke.edu), Zhicheng Ji (zhicheng.ji@duke.edu).

-Report bugs and provide suggestions by sending email to the maintainer (jingyun.liu2@duke.edu) or open a new issue on this Github page.
+Report bugs and provide suggestions by sending email to the maintainer Jingyun Liu (jingyun.liu2@duke.edu) or open a new issue on this Github page.